Speedyy29/Utkarsh-Srivastava-portfolio/README.md

 Welcome to the portfolio website for Utkarsh Srivastava.
 This is a lightweight, responsive static site built with plain HTML, CSS and JavaScript showcasing projects, experience and a contact form.

-🎯 Live (will be deployed via GitHub Pages):
+🎯 Live (will be deployed via Vercel):

 https://Speedyy29.github.io/Utkarsh-Srivastava-portfolio/